-Glad to know that goth is not dead in California, but if Tahoe does have gothic music, then where is it played?
+Glad to know that goth is not dead in California, but if Tahoe doesn’t have gothic music, then where is it played?
 If I knew where to go as a New Yorker, maybe that would be the place to go to a Fornicata show.

-“California has some mega famous goth clubs that I know of but personally I have not been to.
+“California has some mega famous goth clubs that I know of, but personally I have not been to.
 San Fran has the DNA Lounge and LA has Das Bunker and Club Sinister which seem bad ass but I have not been.
-Reno, NV host a goth night called Ritual that is once a month.
+Reno, NV hosts a goth night called Ritual that is once a month.
 I’ve been to that a few times.
-It’s great but they do not play underground music…When I want to hear underground stuff I look to Soundcloud or Mixcloud.
+It’s great but they do not play underground music…When I want to hear underground stuff, I look to Soundcloud or Mixcloud.
 Some of the DJs on Mixcloud have the best underground stuff I’ve heard.
 Cold Transmissions, Antipole, Kiddo, Bloodlit Radio, and Inclub are some of my favorites.”

-“When I was younger I played guitar and eventually became a DJ at a local goth club in New Orleans.
+“When I was younger, I played guitar and eventually became a DJ at a local goth club in New Orleans.
 While doing that, I messed around with daws * (a daw is a visual audio workstation) * and synthesizers a lot.
 I took a long break from it all to go traveling and moved to California because I love the mountains…It was a few years ago that I was inspired out of nowhere to get back into it.
 Soundcloud was the first outlet I had to showcase what I’d been working on, but I initially got on the site to explore other people’s creations.”

 It is true what he says he about SoundCloud.
 Whether you love to listen, to create music, SoundCloud seems to be the one first places to go, besides MixCloud.
-Not only is it free but there is a high quantity of underground scene artists.
+Not only is it free, but there is a high quantity of underground scene artists.
 With so many different musical tastes and combinations, it can be hard to keep up & difficult to picture how far one’s journey can travel.

 FORNICATA: SOUND INFLUENCES & ALBUM CONCEPTS